Ivan8or/ServerlessDRM/README.md

  - a ryzen 5950x processor (Zen 3, released 2020)
  - an intel x5670 processor (Westmere, released 2010)

-Two algorithms were measured; Greedy and Streamed -
+Two token parsing algorithms are measured; Greedy and Streamed -

 Greedy involves ingesting the entire set of hashed tokens from the document into a hashset, then checking if the set contains the specified token.

 Streamed involves stepping through the hashed tokens in the document as a stream, and comparing each next hashed token to the specified token.
-This allows for an early escape if the tokens matched up before the entire document has been read through.
+This allows for an early escape if a matching token is found before the entire document has been read through.